The U of T National Biology Competition

 The paper-based exam consisted of 50 multiple-choice questions covering material that a senior high school biology student was likely to have come across in their studies, and completed within 75 minutes.
 The content of the exam was design to reflect the similarities in the high school biology curricula among the Canadian provinces.

 U of T National Biology Competition Scholarships were initially valued at $5,000 and were awarded to the top 15 students (of all participants) in the competition to register in the Faculty of Arts and Science at the University of Toronto (St. George campus).
-There have been approximately 150 U of T National Biology Competition Scholarship recipients
+There have been approximately 150 U of T National Biology Competition Scholarship recipients between 1995 and 2019.

 The Top 5% of students in Canadian schools received certificates designating them as National Biology Scholars; the Top 1% as National Biology Scholars with Distinction; the Top 5% of students in schools outside of Canada received certificates designating them as International Biology Scholars; the Top 1% as International Biology Scholars with Distinction.
 Each school with 10 or more participating students received a Certificate of Achievement to award to its top scorer in the competition